langwatch/langwatch/docs/docs/concepts.md

 You can use **labels** to organize and compare the traces sent to LangWatch for any comparison you want to do.
 You can for example apply different labels for different actions, for example a label `blogpost_title` for generating the blog post title and another `blogpost_keywords`, for generating keywords.
 You can use it for versioning as well, for example label the first implementation version as `v1.0.0`, then do a prompt engineering to improve the AI travel planner itenerary builder, and label it as `v1.0.1`.
 This way you can easily focus on each different functionality or compare versions on LangWatch dashboard.

-### LLM Checks

-**LLM Checks** are the automated evaluations that occur during or after the AI's operations.
-For the travel assistant, an LLM Check might analyze the outputs to ensure there's no hallucinated information about flight prices or destinations.
-It could also verify the AI stays on topic during the travel planning process.
-In the blog post generation tool, LLM Checks would be crucial for ensuring that the generated content doesn't contain sensitive or prohibited topics, adhering to content guidelines and format requirements.

-In both examples, these concepts serve as the backbone of LangWatch's functionality.
-They allow for detailed monitoring and analysis of how the AI operates, ensuring that every interaction, whether it be a single request for travel advice or a step in crafting a blog post, is recorded, analyzed, and optimized for future interactions.
-By applying these concepts to your AI applications, you can leverage LangWatch to provide a seamless and compliant user experience.